your-tools/tsrc/docs/ref/cli.md

 tsrc status
 :   Displays a summary of the status of your workspace:

-    * Shows dirty repos
+    * Shows dirty repositories
-    * Shows repos not on the expected branch
+    * Shows repositories not on the expected branch

 tsrc sync
 :   Updates all the repositories and shows a summary at the end.

 tsrc version
 :   Displays `tsrc` version number, along additional data if run from a git clone.

+tsrc apply-manifest PATH
+:   Apply changes from the manifest file located at `PATH`.
+Useful to check changes
+    in the manifest before publishing them to the manifest repository.